lvh/icecap/doc/intro.md

 ### Set up

-An `icecap` installation picks a (secret) master key.
-This key is shared amongst all API endpoints.
+An `icecap` installation picks a (secret) master key and a (ideally secret, although this isn't a hard requirement) salt.
+The master key and salt are shared amongst all API endpoints.

 ### Creating a capability identifier